Frequently Asked Questions

 Once you get here, you will be able to sample all of our courses, and will have access to all of our tutors and convenors.
 You will then have a chance to make any changes that you want.

 What is an elective course?

-An elective course is a course chosen from outside your main programme of study.
-All of the programmes run by CISD give students the option of doing an elective course.
-You can choose a course from a wide range of courses run by SOAS including courses in politics, development studies, economics, media studies, area studies and languages.
+An elective course is a course chosen from a different department than your main programme of study.
+You can take a maximum of 1 unit worth of elective courses.
 For some suggested elective course please see the individual CISD programme pages.